 Every Commissioner is the political leader of a department, which is comparable to a government ministry.
 The departments oversee the city's administration and services.

-The present City Government is a coalition between the Labour Party, the Christian Democrats and the Liberal Party.
+The present City Government is a coalition between the Labour Party, the Green Party, the Liberal Party and the Christian Democrats.